ahmedyartanveer/ahmedyartanveer/README.md

     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```
-🔭 I’m currently working on [ScrapePilot.com](https://scrapepilot.com) adding more features to it
+🔭 I’m currently working on

+•  [ScrapePilot.com](https://scrapepilot.com) adding more features to it

+•  [Zillow Parsing](https://www.zillow.com) scraping data from zillow and storing it into DB

 🚀 Some of my main projects: